MallikarjunShankar/GfGCoursework/C++/WeekTwo.md

 ## Code Structure

-- `SeatBookingSystem.cpp`: Contains the complete source code for the seat booking system
+- `WeekTwo.cpp`: Contains the complete source code for the seat booking system

 ### Functions